The good news is, yes—Medicare does cover non-working spouses.

 Enrollment Considerations

-The same initial enrollment period and general enrollment periods that apply to the working spouse also apply to the non-working spouse:
+The same initial enrollment period and general enrollment periods that apply to the working spouse also apply to the non-working spouse.

 Example: You are a non-working spouse who was born in April.
 Your initial enrollment eligibility period for Medicare starts on January 1st, and ends on July 31st.